Exalex16/CPEN321-WOCMS/documentation/M3_Requirements_and_Design.md

 <img src="images/use_case.drawio.png" alt="Alt text" width="500">

 ### **3.2.
 Actors Description**
-1. **Indie photographers (User)**: take photos and update locations with photos; receive notifications about photo spots
+1. **Indie photographers (User)**: take photos and update locations with photos; receive recommendation of users with similar photo taken, as well as locations with potentially interesting photos.
 2. **Administrator**: supervisor who ensures app and information follow standards; can ban improper information and user